mariam-elshakafi/MP3-RaspberryPi-Buildroot/README.md

 First, we need to load basic Raspberry Pi 3 configurations through the command:

-> make raspberrypi3_64_defconfig
+> make raspberrypi3_defconfig

+As we're using rpi-userland for HDMI detection, make sure you start with 32 base (The package is not available for 64 base).

 ## Menuconfig

 > make menuconfig

 ### Toolchain
-We need to use glibc instead of uclibc, as available mp3 applications (madplay, mpg123) need this to start working
+We need to use **glibc** instead of **uclibc**, as available mp3 applications (madplay, mpg123, sox) need this to start working
 ![glibc](../assets/Menuconfig/Toolchain/glibc.png?raw=true)

 ### System Configuration